Establishing the IAD

 These recommendations led to our formal creation in January 2010.

 Progress: the first few years

 Since our creation in early 2010, we’ve worked hard behind the scenes to maintain our current provision, grown new provision and initiatives, establish our infrastructure, and develop our future plans.

 We moved from our previous University locations to Bristo Square in January 2011.
 Reflecting a key recommendation of the review group we were also been joined by secondees from several different academic Schools and support services.
 We formally launched in August 2011.

-We are currently in the process of planning a move to a new longer-term home in a new University development in Morgan Lane (Holyrood area).
+We have subsequently moved to a new longer-term home in a new University development in Morgan Lane (Holyrood area) from early 2016.